zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce-destination.md

 ---
-Name: Coalesce Destination in Entity Framework Extensions
+Name: Coalesce Destination Option in Entity Framework Extensions
-MetaDescription: Learn how to use the Coalesce Destination option in Entity Framework Extensions to update null values in the database during bulk operations without overwriting existing non-null values.
+MetaDescription: Learn how to use the 'CoalesceDestination' option in Entity Framework Extensions to update null values in the database during bulk operations without overwriting existing non-null values.
 See examples, scenarios, and three configuration methods to keep your data accurate and consistent.
-LastMod: 2025-08-13
+LastMod: 2025-08-17
 ---

-# Coalesce Destination in Entity Framework Extensions /n Update only when destination empty
+# 🛡️ Coalesce Destination Option in Entity Framework Extensions /n Update only NULL values

 The `CoalesceDestination` option in Entity Framework Extensions lets you **update the destination value only when the current value in the database is null**.